 - Are there other groups, such as school boards or parent-teacher organizations that could assist?

-- Has the SLP/group obtained support from the state association?
+- Has the audiologist, SLP, or group obtained support from the state association?

 A key component to achieving success is to develop an action plan.
 Factors to be considered in any plan include:

-- Gathering of data on the effect of instituting a workload model
+- Gathering of data on the effect of instituting the policy

 - How will students and families be better served?

-- How will SLPs provide more quality services?
+- How will audiologists or SLPs provide more quality services?